YoussifAmin/YoussifAmin.github.io/about.md

 permalink: /
 ---
 ### About me
 <div align="left">I am a Ph.D. student in the Intelligent Electronic Systems branch in the Department of Naval, Electrical, Electronic, and Telecommunications Engineering (DITEN) at the University of Genoa, COSMIC Laboratory.
-My research intrest involves Tactile Sensing Systems, E-skin, Restoration of sense of touch, Sensorized Robot Gripper, Electrotactile Stimulation, ML/DL for tactile sensing applications such as Hardness detection, Object detection. </div>
+My research interest involves Tactile Sensing Systems, E-skin, Restoration of sense of touch, Sensorized Robot Gripper, Electrotactile Stimulation, ML/DL for tactile sensing applications such as Hardness detection, Object detection. </div>

 ### Team
 I am currently working under the supervision of [Maurizio Valle](https://rubrica.unige.it/personale/VUZDW15s) and [Christian Gianoglio](https://rubrica.unige.it/personale/VkZHWVxt).